ml99imperialep/mlds-uda-final-project/README.md

 We consider the seven Harry Potter novels written by J.K Rowling and apply text analysis.

-Knowledge graphs and social networks/character networks are created on the basis of this text corpus.
+Knowledge graphs and social networks/character networks are created on the basis of this Harry Potter text corpus.

 ## Dataset(s)